-This national, industry-led, multi-stakeholder alliance of RBC, Maple Leaf Foods, Nutrien, and Loblaw is committed to driving sustainable outcomes in Canada's agri-food sector.
-As an integral driver of the Canadian economy, this sector is also a significant emitter of greenhouse gas.
-The Canadian Alliance for Net-Zero Agriculture (CANZA) promotes the adoption of regenerative agriculture and carbon farming practices, offering an opportunity to transform the sector and create a circular, net-zero agri-food supply value.
-By collaborating with farmers to achieve nature-positive outcomes, the alliance is committed to building a more sustainable future for agriculture.
+This national, industry-led, multi-stakeholder alliance of RBC, Maple Leaf Foods, Nutrien, and Research support for natural climate solutions Loblaw is committed to driving sustainable outcomes in Canada's agri-food sector.
+As an integral driver of the Canadian economy, this sector is also a significant emitter of greenhouse Our donation to Nature United supports Indigenous-led conservation, sustainable economic gas.
+The Canadian Alliance for Net-Zero Agriculture (CANZA) promotes the adoption of development, science, and is funding the acceleration of natural climate solutions at national and regenerative agriculture and carbon farming practices, offering an opportunity to transform the regional scales.
+Our contribution helps support Nature United's agricultural work in the prairies conducting leading scientific research, supporting farming communities, and working with sector and create a circular, net-zero agri-food supply value.
+By collaborating with farmers to achieve nature-positive outcomes, the alliance is committed to building a more sustainable food companies and their supply chains to implement practices that reduce greenhouse gas future for agriculture. emissions, strengthen biodiversity, and improve water quality and availability.